EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Analysis

 The detection of EP250827b in conjunction with the discovery of the SN 2025wkm is reminiscent of nearby GRBs with associated SNe Ic-BL \citep{Soderberg+2006,Campana2006,Woosley2006, Modjaz2016, cano2017}, and could imply that EP250827b was a GRB, either on-axis or moderately off-axis.
 With this context as a backdrop, we explore what constraints our radio observations can place on the progenitor of EP250827b.

 The lack of detected radio emission associated with EP250827b/SN 2025wkm results in luminosity limits of $\sim 10^{28}~{\rm erg~s}^{-1}{\rm Hz}^{-1}$ (Figure~\ref{fig:RadioLuminosity}), $\sim 3$ orders of magnitude lower than typical on-axis GRBs \citep{Chandra2012}, indicating that EP250827b was not produced by a typical on-axis GRB.
-We are also able to rule out emission similar to XRF 020903 \citep{2004ApJ...606..994S} as well as EP240414A/SN 2024gsa \citep{Bright2025}, as our limits are $\sim 2$ orders of magnitude lower.
-However, many of the nearby ($z <0.3$) GRB-SNe have belonged to the class of low-luminosity GRBs (LLGRB) and XRFs, such as the prototypical GRB-SN LLGRB 980425/SN 1998bw \citep{Galama1998}, and often have much lower radio luminosities than typical GRBs.
+However, many of the nearby ($z <0.3$) GRB-SNe have belonged to the class of low-luminosity GRBs (LLGRBs) and XRFs.
+LLGRBs have isotropic equivalent luminosities $\lesssim 10^{49} \, \rm{erg \, s^{-1}}$ \citep{Liang2007}, and may have similar origins to XRFs, though some may have higher peak energies.
+LLGRBs such as the prototypical GRB-SN LLGRB 980425/SN 1998bw \citep{Galama1998} and XRFs often have much lower radio luminosities than typical GRBs.
 Our luminosity limits are $\sim 3$--$5 \times$ lower than the radio emission associated with LLGRB 980425/SN 1998bw at a similar frequency and epoch \citep{1998Natur.395..663K, 1998ApJ...497..288W}.
-However, we are unable to rule out low-luminosity ($\sim 10^{27}~{\rm erg~s}^{-1}{\rm Hz}^{-1}$), fast-fading radio emission, such as that associated with XRF060218/SN 2006aj \citep{2006Natur.442.1014S} and the double-peaked SN Ic-BL 2020bvc \citep{Ho2020b}, at a similar frequency and epoch.
+We are also able to rule out emission similar to XRF 020903, LLGRB 031203/SN 2003lw, and XRF 030723 \citep{2004ApJ...606..994S, 2004Natur.430..648S, Chandra2012} as well as EP240414A/SN 2024gsa \citep{Bright2025}, as our limits are $\sim 2$ orders of magnitude lower.
+However, we are unable to rule out low-luminosity ($\sim 10^{27}~{\rm erg~s}^{-1}{\rm Hz}^{-1}$), fast-fading radio emission, such as that associated with XRF060218/SN 2006aj, XRF 080109/SN 2008d, XRF 100316D/SN 2010bh \citep{2006Natur.442.1014S, 2008Natur.453..469S, 2013ApJ...778...18M} and the double-peaked SN Ic-BL 2020bvc \citep{Ho2020b}, at a similar frequency and epoch.
 Similar luminosity limits, and as a result constraints, were achieved for the recent EP250108a/SN 2025kg \citep{Srinivasaragavan2025b}.